Inphi Corporation: History

 Inphi was founded in 2000 by Gopal Raghavan, Tim Semones and Loi Nguyen to provide high-speed analog, DSP, and optical semiconductor solutions for the cloud and service provider communication markets.
 On July 30, 2014, Inphi completed the acquisition of Cortina Systems, Inc., in a transaction valued at $131 million including its High-Speed Interconnect and Optical Transport product lines.
 On August 4, 2016, Inphi completed the sale of its memory product business to Rambus Inc. for $90 million in cash.
 In December 2016 they acquired ClariPhy Communications, Inc. for $277 million in cash.
 On November 11, 2019, Inphi and Synopsys announced the acquisition of eSilicon.
 As part of the acquisition, Inphi paid $216 million, in both cash and the assumption of debt for eSilicon.
 This added 2.5D packaging, SerDes and custom silicon design products to the Inphi Portfolio.
-In February 2020, Inphi announced the world's first 800Gbps PAM4 electro-optics platform.
+In February 2020, Inphi announced the world's first 800 Gbps PAM4 electro-optics platform.

 In October 2020, Marvell Technology, Inc. announced it would acquire Inphi for $8.2 billion.
 The acquisition completed in April 2021.